Shirley Jackson: Early life

 Jackson was born December 14, 1916, in San Francisco, California, to Leslie Jackson and his wife Geraldine (née Bugby).

-Jackson was raised in Burlingame, California, an affluent suburb of San Francisco, where her family resided in a two-story brick home located at 1609 Forest View Road.
+Jackson was raised in Burlingame, California, an affluent suburb of San Francisco, where her family resided in a two-story home located at 1609 Forest View Road.
 Her relationship with her mother was strained, as her parents had married young and Geraldine had been disappointed when she immediately became pregnant with Shirley, as she had been looking forward to "spending time with her dashing husband".
 Jackson was often unable to fit in with other children and spent much of her time writing, much to her mother's distress.
 Geraldine made no attempt to hide her favoritism towards her son, Barry, who explained his mother's antagonism towards Shirley by saying, "[Geraldine] was just a deeply conventional woman who was horrified by the idea that her daughter was not going to be deeply conventional."
 When Shirley was a teenager, her weight fluctuated, resulting in a lack of confidence that she would struggle with throughout her life.

 She attended Burlingame High School, where she played violin in the school orchestra.
 During her senior year of high school, the Jackson family relocated to Rochester, New York, after which she attended Brighton High School, receiving her diploma in 1934.
 She then attended the nearby University of Rochester, where her parents felt they could maintain supervision over her studies.
 Jackson was unhappy in her classes there, and took a year-long hiatus from her studies before transferring to Syracuse University, where she flourished both creatively and socially.
 Here she received her bachelor's degree in journalism.
 While a student at Syracuse, Jackson became involved with the campus literary magazine, through which she met her future husband, Stanley Edgar Hyman, who later became a noted literary critic.
 While attending Syracuse, the university's literary magazine published Jackson's first story, "Janice", about a teenager's suicide attempt.